 Pennsylvania Lawyers Handling Living Wills

 When it comes to planning for your own critical health care and handling of financial matters that impact your family, it is of vital importance to have a high level of confidence and comfort with your attorney.
-When you contact our PA estate planning attorneys for sound legal counsel in estate planning matters, such as drafting a will and power of attorney, we take the time to listen to your objectives and gain a strong sense of your situation.
+When you contact our PA estate planning attorneys for sound legal counsel in estate planning matters, such as drafting wills, living wills and power of attorney, we take the time to listen to your objectives and gain a strong sense of your situation.
 While some clients enter this process with very specific goals, other clients benefit from a discussion of the range of legal options.
 We are well equipped to fulfill your fundamental estate planning needs and to propose creative solutions.

 What Is A Living Will?

 A living will is a legally binding written statement that outlines a person’s desires regarding their medical treatment in circumstances in which they are no longer able to express informed consent, especially an advance directive.

 By contrast a traditional will determines how assets and or property are distributed after someone’s death.